WHAT IS MEDICAL STUDENT SYNDROME?

 Most cases require no treatment.
 We simply outgrow the shock of flirting with new illnesses like you might overcome fear of public speaking or driving for the first time, or your first dance.
 A minority of the more pervasive type need psychological counseling and occasionally SSRI medications but likely these cases unmasked an underlying general anxiety proclivity that existed prior to, but made worse by, medical school exposure.

-What is the Cost of Medical Student Syndrome on Sufferers?
+What is the Cost of Medical Student Syndrome to Sufferers?

 For the majority of Medical Student Syndrome sufferers, it is a benign and self-limiting illness.
 A rite of passage of sorts and something to put aside like childish things when you graduate.